samkass/PlayButton/README.md

 ==========

 PlayButton was designed at the extreme end of simplicity for audio recording and playback functionality on iOS.
-The extreme large play button was design to be accessible for anyone, including those with reduced motor control.
+The large play button was designed to be accessible for anyone, including those with reduced motor control.
 Besides being fun, it is useful as a way to allow everyone to be included in music therapy, special education, and early childhood development.
 Enjoy.